50% off Premium Yearly

 Sun Life Financial Inc is a Canadian stock, trading under the symbol SLF.TO (previously SLF-T on Stockchase) on the Toronto Stock Exchange (SLF-CT).
 It is usually referred to as TSX:SLF or SLF.TO

-In the last year, 12 stock analysts published opinions about SLF.TO (previously SLF-T on Stockchase).
-5 analysts recommended to BUY the stock.
-3 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is PARTIAL SELL.
+In the last year, 12 stock analysts issued a Buy, Sell, or Hold rating on SLF.TO (previously SLF-T on Stockchase).
+5 analysts recommended to BUY and 3 analysts recommended to SELL the stock.
+The latest stock analyst rating is PARTIAL SELL.
 Read the latest stock experts' ratings for Sun Life Financial Inc.

 Sun Life Financial Inc was recommended as a Top Pick by Ryan Bushell on 2025-05-06.
 Read the latest stock experts ratings for Sun Life Financial Inc.

-12 stock analysts on Stockchase covered Sun Life Financial Inc in the last year.
-It is a trending stock that is worth watching.
+Sun Life Financial Inc is followed by 718 investors on Stockchase and is a trending stock that is worth watching.

 At 11.7x PE for 2027, trading cheaper than the banks.
 Decent quarter.
 US is improving, but dental is still challenged.
 Canada missed.
 Not cheap at 2.5x book, only 5% growth.
 He'd be selling calls.